A sender is the answer to the perennial question "Who sent me this?" ;-)

 Say you use E-goi to send an email to a list of people; they'll look at the email's "From:" field to know where it came from.
 That's known as the "sender".

-1- Head to your user menu (upper right corner) and select Senders.
+1- Head over to your user menu (upper right corner) and select Senders.

 2- The sender listing will come up.
 On the left-hand side of the page, choose the type of sender you'll be adding (email, mobile or phone) and click the Add button.